 - Describe a situation in which you had to deal with conflict among team members.
 What actions did you take?
 What was the result?

 - An angry client comes to your desk and complains that she has not received the reimbursement she was told was in the mail.
 How will you help her?

 - You have an important project with an upcoming deadline, but then you are given a second project to be completed immediately.
 How would you handle this situation?

 How Interviewers Rate Candidates

 The way an interviewer rates candidates in a structured interview can vary.
 However, there is always a common rating scale for all candidates.
-Typically, the interviewer rates candidates’ skill level in a few key competencies.
+Typically, the interviewer rates the candidates’ skill level in a few key competencies.
 These competencies might include key hard or soft skills necessary for the job.

 How to Prepare

 Make sure you know how your skills and qualifications fit the particular job.
 Also, look back at the job listing, and underline the job requirements.
 Then, make a list of your skills and abilities that match those requirements.
 Make sure you are prepared to explain how you have demonstrated those skills and abilities in the workplace.
 Also, review some common interview questions, as well as common interview questions for the particular job.